mapluisch/OpenAI-Realtime-API-for-Unity/README.md

 - `OnRateLimitsUpdated`: Triggered when rate limits are updated by the API.

 ## ToDo
 This project is still very much a work in progress.
-I'd like to extend it in the coming days to add VAD and interruption handling (no guarantees, though).
+I'd like to extend it in the coming days to add:

+- [ ] VAD (no guarantees, though)
+- [x] Interruption handling

 ## Disclaimer
 This project serves as an example of integrating OpenAI's Realtime API with Unity.
 It is a prototype, so feel free to extend its functionality or submit a PR for improvements.